Arghun-dev/FullStack-React-Django-lead-manager---Authentication/README.md

 </html>
 ```

-And if you want to add Bootstrap, add Bootstrap CDN links to this index.html file

-After this, to load Bootstrap:
+to load index.html

-go to frontend app folder then go to leadmanager folder and then go to the settings.py file change INSTALLED_APPS to:
+go to leadmanager folder and then go to the settings.py file change INSTALLED_APPS to:

 ```
 INSTALLED_APPS = [